VidYen/VidYen-WordPress-Plugins/README.md

 Extras
 --------
-There is a [VYPS combat game](https://github.com/VidYen/VYPS-combat-game) in another repo if you want to test.
+There is a [VYPS combat game](https://github.com/VidYen/VYPS-combat-game) in another repo if you want to test, but honestly we've moved to pre-existing games.

 About and Support